kwebmn/energine-php8/docs/architecture/dataset-refactoring.md

 * `DBDataSet` now respects an injected data provider.
 When present it reuses the new plumbing in `DataSet` while keeping the legacy logic as a fallback.
+* Filter, sort and pagination parameters are now mirrored to `QueryOptions`, so database-backed providers receive the same context as the legacy SQL implementation.

+## Grid integration

+* `Grid` adopts the new build lifecycle hooks, moving translation and filter DOM wiring into `beforeBuildView` / `afterBuildView` so custom providers benefit from the shared pipeline.

 These changes keep the existing public API intact yet introduce extension points required for the full migration described in the